Shikoroyama stable

 Hamatensei (real name Issei Amakusa), a junior wrestler who competed for the stable from 2011 to 2019, became a civil servant after completing a correspondence course as part of an arrangement between the Japan Sumo Association and NHK Gakuen senior high school.

 Terao died in December 2023.
 Soon after his death, Tatsutagawa announced his intention to inherit the name Shikoroyama.
 Tatsutagawa reportedly discussed the changes with Terao's widow and members of the stable.
 Later in December, the Sumo Association announced that Tatsutagawa was named acting master in charge of managing and supervising wrestlers, and in February 2024 it was officially declared that Hōmashō inherited the name Shikoroyama.

-In October 2024, the stable announced the recruitment of Serjbüdeegiin Luvsangombo, son of Dolgorsürengiin Serjbüdee (the former Blue Wolf), nephew of 68th yokozuna Asashōryū, and cousin of the 74th yokozuna Hōshōryū; upon entering professional sumo, Luvsangombo was given the ring name (shikona) of Tenrosei.
+In October 2024, the stable announced the recruitment of Serjbüdeegiin Luvsangombo, son of Dolgorsürengiin Serjbüdee (the former Blue Wolf), nephew of 68th Asashōryū, and cousin of the 74th Hōshōryū; upon entering professional sumo, Luvsangombo was given the ring name of Tenrosei.
 Like other members of his family such as Hōshōryū, Luvsangombo decided to pursue a career in sumo after studying at Meitoku Gijuku High School in Kōchi Prefecture and spending a year training at the stable.